 - The debate of whether or not to expand Medicaid continued on.
 To-date, 31 states and the District of Columbia have adopted Medicaid Expansion, which means Medicaid now covers nearly 70 million Americans nationwide.

 Many of these trends will continue in 2016, with new technology and innovative ideas beginning to gain ground in solving the problems faced by Medicaid Directors this past year.
 Another interesting facet of 2016 is that in addition to electing a new president and vice president, we will have elections for all 435 voting-member seats in the House of Representatives, 34 of the 100 seats in the Senate, 12 state governorships and 2 territorial governorships.
 The politicians up for election will be looking closely at their agendas for the year, and those elected will have the power to facilitate significant change in their upcoming tenures – and Medicaid will most likely be high on their list of activities.
-Some trends we expects see in 2016 are:
+Some trends we expect to see in 2016 are:

 - Continued budget constraints, compiled with added stress to find innovative solutions that solve age-old problems.